DaveBenham/VenomModules/README.md

 ### r input
 This represents the radial distance r.
 Negative r values are accepted.

-### \u03B8 input
+### Theta input
-This represents the polar angle \u03B8.
+This represents the polar angle theta.
 It is scaled at 36V/degree, meaning 5V = 180 degrees.
 Any angle is allowed.

-### \u03C6 input
+### Phi input
-This represents the azimuthul angle \u03C6.
+This represents the azimuthul angle phi.
 It is scaled at 36V/degree, meaning 5V = 180 degrees.
 Any angle is allowed.

 ### Scale switch
 Specifies the scale factor used for converting spherical radial distances into cartesian distances.
 - 1:1 = +/-5V radial distance range specifies a 10V diameter sphere centered about the origin that is inscribed within a 10V x 10V x 10V cube.
-- \u221A3:1 = +/-5V radial distance range specifies a ~17.32V diameter sphere centered about the origin with a 10V x 10V x 10V cube inscribed within it.
+- sqrt(3):1 = +/-5V radial distance range specifies a ~17.32V diameter sphere centered about the origin with a 10V x 10V x 10V cube inscribed within it.

 Assuming that inputs are bipolar +/-5V, then a 1:1 ratio guarantees that all converted X, Y, and Z outputs are within +/-5V.
 However, not all possible +/-5V X, Y, Z values are covered.

-The \u221A3:1 ratio guarantees that a bipolar +/-5V radial distance can cover all possible +/-5V X, Y, Z values.
+The sqrt(3):1 ratio guarantees that a bipolar +/-5V radial distance can cover all possible +/-5V X, Y, Z values.
 However, some converted values may exceed the +/-5V range, depending on the input angles.

 ### X output
 This represents the x cartesian coordinate, after conversion.